Jeide1234/covid19-data-analysis-sql-server/README.md

 🚀 Conclusion

-This project demonstrates how SQL can be used to answer business-focused analytical questions through data modelling, aggregation, ranking, and KPI calculations.
-It highlights the importance of understanding data behaviour and selecting the appropriate analytical approach to generate accurate insights.
+This project demonstrates the use of SQL Server for exploratory analysis, KPI calculation, ranking, and continent-level reporting on global COVID-19 data.

+Through joins, aggregations, subqueries, CTEs, and window functions, raw data was transformed into actionable insights that highlight infection trends, mortality rates, and vaccination coverage across countries and continents.

+The project also demonstrates the integration of SQL and Power BI to communicate analytical findings through clear visualisations.